 While assessing whether any indications of impairment exist for exploration and evaluation properties, consideration is given to both external and internal sources of information.
-Information the Company considers include changes in the market, economic and legal environment in which the Company operates that are not within its control and affect the recoverable amount of exploration and evaluation properties.
-Internal sources of information include the manner in which exploration and evaluation properties are being used or are expected to be used and indications of expected economic performance of the properties.
+Changes in the market, economic and legal environment in which the Company operates that are not within its control affect the recoverable amount of exploration and evaluation properties.
+Internal sources of information considered by the Company include the manner in which exploration and evaluation properties are being used or are expected to be used and indications of expected economic performance of the properties.
 Estimates include but are not limited to estimates of the discounted future cash flows expected to be derived from the Company's properties, costs to sell the properties and the appropriate discount rate.
-Reductions in metal price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reductions in the amount of recoverable mineral reserves and mineral resources and/or adverse current economics can result in a write-down of the carrying amounts of the Company's exploration and evaluation properties.
+Reductions in metal price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reductions in the amount of recoverable mineral reserves and mineral resources and/or adverse current economics can result in a writedown of the carrying amounts of the Company's exploration and evaluation properties.